vEnhance/web.evanchen.cc/input/letters.md

 1. Please remind me which years I worked with you (in OTIS/MOP/SPARC/etc.).
    I have been doing this for so long that the years are all mixed up in my head, so I'd like to double-check!
+   Also, if you're in OTIS, send a link to your dashboard.
-2. Provide any recent math olympiad results, like USAMO / TSTST / TST / IMO.
+2. Give any recent math olympiad results, like USAMO / TSTST / TST / IMO.
    (I may not use them, but I want to have them if I need them).
 3. **Is there anything in particular I should discuss?**